NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mature Beastmaster Companion.md

 **Prerequisites** Beastmaster Dedication
 * * *
 All of your animal companions grow up, becoming mature animal companions and gaining additional capabilities.

-During an encounter, even if you don't use the [[Actions/Command an Animal|Command an Animal]] action, your animal companion can still use 1 action on your turn to either Stride or Strike.
+Your animal companion has greater independence.
+During an encounter, even if you don't use the Command an Animal action, your active animal companion can still use 1 action that round on your turn to Stride or Strike.
+It can do this at any point during your turn, as long as you aren't currently taking an action.
+If it does, that's all the actions it gets that round—you can't Command it later.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*